 All staff, volunteers and trustees have a responsibility for ensuring they read and abide by this policy.
-They are responsible for recognising abuse and following CLAPA procedures to provide protection to children, young people and adults who access CLAPA's services.
-We will ensure a culture where people feel able to tell us when they feel something is not right and an organisational ethos where safeguarding is everyone's responsibility.
+They are responsible for recognising harm, abuse or neglect and following CLAPA procedures to protect the children, young people and adults who access CLAPA's services.
+We will ensure a culture where people are able to tell us when they feel something is not right and an organisational ethos where safeguarding is everyone's responsibility.